mjpclab/jquery-tab/README.md

 `getHeaderFooterLabels(index)`
 Get the header and footer side label item by `index`.

-`getPage(index)`
+`getPanel(index)`
-Get page item by `index`.
+Get panel item by `index`.

 `updateFixedHeight()`
-When page item's content is dynamically changed and becomes longer, use this method to update the height of the page container.
+When panel item's content is dynamically changed and becomes longer, use this method to update the height of the panel container.
 Only available in height fixed mode by setting option `fixedHeight`.

 `switchTo(index)`
-Switch active(selected) page item by `index`.
+Switch active(selected) panel item by `index`.

 `addTabItem(title, content)`
 Append a new tab item to existing tab container.
 Both `title` and `content` can be text, HTML or jquery object.

 `insertTabItem(title, content, index)`
-Insert a new tab item to existing tab container, before the page which current index is `index`.
+Insert a new tab item to existing tab container, before the panel which current index is `index`.
 Both `title` and `content` can be text, HTML or jquery object.

 `add($region)`
 Parse and append another $region's structure to current tab.